djcustard/GestureGAN/README.md

 # GestureGAN
-Application of AI in ElectroAcoustic Music
+## Application of AI in ElectroAcoustic Music##

+**It should be noted that Google Colab documents run from the Dataset on my Google Drive, a rerouting of the Dataset will be done for public access at some point!##

 Here is a collection of the code which contributes towards the GAN.